hippie68/pkgrename/README.md

     Interactive prompt:
     -------------------
       - [Y]es     Rename the file as seen.
-      - [N]o      Skip the file and drops all changes.
+      - [N]o      Skip the file and drop all changes.
       - [A]ll     Same as yes, but also for all future files.
       - [E]dit    Prompt to manually edit the title.
       - [T]ag     Prompt to enter a release group or a release.